Monthly Archives: August 2017

 On the 7/25/2017 trip I fished a gray stimulator nearly the entire time, so on Thursday I began with a peacock body stimulator.
 My supply of gray versions was dwindling, so I hoped to learn that the fish were not discriminating regarding body color.
 I fished with this fly for ten minutes through some slow moving smooth pools, and then I also tested it in some faster pockets, but it failed to encourage even a look.
 I concluded that the body color was important, so I swapped the peacock for a gray body, since that was a proven producer on the earlier trip.
 On Thursday gray was not in favor.
 Maybe yellow was a winner, since I saw a few yellow sallies in the air?
 Nope.
 After a decent trial period it became obvious that the yellow stimulator was avoided like the plague.

 I continued moving upstream, and I was certain that I advanced to water that was rarely fished, once I vacated the slow pools where I began.
 Tamped down grass and weeds were obvious clues that other fishermen visited the starting area, but the banks appeared to be untouched, once I progressed one hundred yards upstream.
 Where were the fish?
-Even looks and refusals were absent, and that was very unusual for Piney River.
+Even looks and refusals were absent, and that was very unusual for Trout Creek.

 Better Lighting